 Finally, there is antifreeze with its glycol base.
 Claims are made that this is a bactericidal/fungicidal mix, although it is not approved for this by the EPA.
 Assuming that the claims are correct, the glycols have the same problem as the borates, that is, they eventually leach out of the wood, and have the added problem of contaminating the wood with glycol.
 No manufacturer of surface coatings or bonding agents of any type will guarantee their product’s effectiveness on a surface that has been treated with antifreeze.
 We do not recommend its use.

 The word “Preservative” is essentially a meaningless term, since everyone who makes anything that goes on wood can call it a “preservative”.
-Some work better than others, but none are “permanent”, with the exception of CPES™ (Clear Penetrating Epoxy Sealer™).
-CPES™ penetrates the wood as deeply as possible, filling any small spaces between the wood fibers with a premium epoxy resin.
-For Larger cracks or voids, Fill-It™ Filler and/or Layup and Laminating™ Resin is required for a complete structural repair.
+Some work better than others, but none are “permanent”, with the exception of Clear Penetrating Epoxy Sealers.
+Penetrating epoxies soak into the the wood as deeply as possible, filling any small spaces between the wood fibers with a premium epoxy resin.
+For Larger cracks or voids, a filler, putty or paste and/or a epoxy resin is required for a complete structural repair.
 Nothing that we know of eats epoxy resin, so the wood is generally protected against deterioration.
 All the product testing we have done reinforces this.
-It is our opinion that CPES™ is the very best wood preservative legally available.

 Effective Use of Resins: We mentioned above that polyester resins should never be used in the repair of wooden boats because it’s brittle, lacks strength, and it lacks the ability to bond well with wood... and we’re saying it again now.
 There are a few instances where polyester resin has worked in sheathing under some very special circumstances, but there are many, many more instances where it has failed.
 It’s only advantage is that it is inexpensive, which isn’t worth much when you consider the amount of time you put into making the repair.
 That said, we turn to epoxies, clearly the chemistry of choice for wood boat repairs.
 Epoxies are formulations, and they are formulated by the manufacturer to accomplish certain results and to be marketed at a certain price point.
 Epoxies are not all the same: Some are quick-setting, some slow-setting, some for broad laminations, some for specific repairs, some brittle and shattering, some more flexible and wood-like.
 We discuss some of these characteristics on the More Information page for the Layup & Laminating™ Resin.
 Here is a photograph demonstrating that product’s flexibility.
 Most other cured epoxies will shatter under these circumstances.
 It is our opinion that the slower-setting and more flexible the epoxy resin is, the better it will be for wood repair, because it penetrates/bonds better and because it retains some of the same flexible characteristics of the original wood.
 In our case, the basic polymers are obtained from wood fibers, which increases the strength and flexibility of the final resin.